scikit-build/scikit-build-core/README.md

 - No dependency on setuptools, distutils, or wheel in build mode.
 - Powerful config system, including config options support in build mode.
 - Automatic inclusion of site-packages in `CMAKE_PREFIX_PATH`
-- FindPython is backported if running on CMake < 3.24 (included via hatchling in a submodule, configurable)
+- FindPython is backported if running on CMake < 3.26 (configurable), supports PyPY SOABI.
 - Limited API / Stable ABI and pythonless tags supported via config option
 - No slow generator search, ninja/make or MSVC used by default, respects `CMAKE_GENERATOR`
 - SDists are reproducible by default (UNIX, Python 3.9+)
+- Support for caching between builds (opt-in by setting `build-dir`)
+- Support for writing out to extra wheel folders (scripts, headers, data)

 The following limitations are present compared to classic scikit-build: